willguille/responsive-portfolio/README.md

 ## Usage

-Follow the [link](https://willguille.github.io/responsive-portfolio/) to see the final result of the code refactor.
+Follow the [link](https://willguille.github.io/responsive-portfolio/) to see the final result of the portfolio.
 ![Screenshot of the deployed website](assets/screencapture-web.png)

 ## License